ragnard/hamelito/README.md

 (h/hiccup "%h1 Hola")
 ; => ([:h1 {} "Hola"])

-;; A HAML source is anyhting that implements CharSeq, ie. can provide ;; seq of chars, for example Reader:
+;; An HAML source is anyhting that implements the CharSeq protocol, ;; ie. can provide seq of chars, for example Reader:

 (h/html (java.io.StringReader. "%h1 Hola!"))
 ; => "<h1>Hola!</h1>"